vlevit/notify-send.sh/CONTRIBUTING.md

 # Guidelines for this fork.

+## Git PRs and Commit bits.
+For this project, I use https://commonflow.org, with the exception that I only allow PRs to the `develop` branch, because it provides a buffer between versioning releases and `latest` / `master` branch updates.

+## Code Standards
 Similar to [LinuxCommand's scripting standard][LCstandard], each source file must organize the code into four different sections:
  1. **Globals** to be used within the script (excluding single character